 C404.2.1 High input-rated service water heating systems.
-Gas-fired water-heating equipment installed in new buildings shall be in compliance with this section.
-Where a singular piece of water-heating equipment serves the entire building and the input rating of the equipment is 1,000,000 Btu/h (293 kW) or greater, such equipment shall have a thermal efficiency, Et, of not less than 90 percent.
-Where multiple pieces of water-heating equipment serve the building and the combined input rating of the water-heating equipment is 1,000,000 Btu/h (293 kW) or greater, the combined input-capacity-weighted-average thermal efficiency, Et, shall not be less than 90 percent.
+Gas firedAll water-heating equipment installed in new buildings, for other than Group R-1 and R-2 occupancies, shall be in compliance with this section.
+Where a singular piece of water-heating equipment serves the entire building and the input rating of the equipment is 1,000,000 Btu/h (293 kW) or greater, such equipment shall have a thermal efficiency, $E_t$ , of not less than 90 percent.
+Where multiple pieces of water-heating equipment serve the building and the combined input rating of the water-heating equipment is 1,000,000 Btu/h (293 kW) or greater, the combined input capacity-weighted-average thermal efficiency be a heat pump water heater or have no less than an7 $E{t_7}$ or $E_f$ of \shall not be less than 90 percent\as determined by the applicable test procedures in Table C404.2.